learn-co-curriculum/cs-maps-binary-trees-readme/README.md

 In summary, a binary search tree can implement `get` and `put` in logarithmic time, but only if the keys are added in an order that keeps the tree sufficiently balanced.
 Self-balancing trees avoid this problem by doing some additional work each time a new key is added.

+## One more exercise

+In the previous lab we decided not to implement `remove`, but you might want to try it.
+If you remove a node from the middle of the tree, you have to rearrange the remaining nodes to restore the BST property.
+You can probably figure out how to do that on your own, or you can [read the explanation here](https://en.wikipedia.org/wiki/Binary_search_tree#Deletion).

+Removing a node and rebalancing a tree are similar operations: if you do this exercise, you will have a better idea of how self-balancing trees work.

 ## Resources